akiellor/akiellor.github.io/src/posts/03-frankenstein-javascript-generator.md

 * If it ate grapes today, tomorrow it will eat grapes with probability 1/10, cheese with probability 4/10 and lettuce with probability 5/10.
 * If it ate lettuce today, tomorrow it will eat grapes with probability 4/10 or cheese with probability 6/10.
 It will not eat lettuce again tomorrow.

-Looks like if we replace food, with JavaScript AST node properties we are in business.
+Looks like if we replace food with JavaScript AST node properties we are in business.
 So the first sample model looked something like:

 * a FunctionDeclaration `id` is always an Identifier
 * a FunctionDeclaration `params` is always an list of Identifier's